 2. Improved image quality and, as a result, increased radiologist efficiency and precision, and diagnostic accuracy

 Standard consumer monitors simply don’t offer a high enough screen resolution to see critical anatomical details.
-Medical monitors, on the other hand, offer a minimum of five megapixels (MP) up to 12MP.
 The higher the number of pixels, the sharper, crisper, clearer, and more detailed the image is.

 Additionally, no panning or zooming in and out is necessary, which saves radiologists time when interpreting images.